alemartinello/dstapi/readme.md

 ## Developer installation

-1. Download this repository
+1. Clone this repository
 2. Locate folder in terminal
-3. Run `pip install -e .`
+3. Run `pip install -e .` in your local environment